Visit a community whose textile industry is older than the town itself!

 The following properties are not open to the public, but you can view them from the exterior to learn more about the buildings that supported the textile industry here.

-- Peerless Woolen Mills — 555 McFarland Avenue, Rossville, GA- Peerless Mills, can still be seen today.
-Visitors should not enter the mill property but can view the mill safely from the street.
+- Peerless Woolen Mills, 555 McFarland Avenue: This location is now privately owned and is not open to the public.
+Peerless Mills can still be viewed safely from the street.
 The mill was purchased by the Hutcherson family in 2012.